chef/automate/HOW_THE_PIPELINE_WORKS.md

 output is the output of the `terraform apply`.
 In many cases this simply shows a deploy timing out or a test failing to run and you will need to log into the machine.
-The hostnames of each of the various environemnts can be seen from the dashboard
+The hostnames of each of the various environments can be seen from the dashboard

 http://a2-dev.cd.chef.co/